ids-s1-21/website/content/components/_index.en.md

   </div>
 </div>

-Videos are released on Mondays, office hours are on Tuesdays and Wednesdays, code alongs on Thursdays, and workshops on Fridays.
+Videos are released on Mondays, student hours are on Tuesdays and Wednesdays, code alongs on Thursdays, and workshops on Fridays.

 <p style="text-align: left">
 If you are looking for your class times for this course, these can be found via your University of Edinburgh calendar: